task4233/note/src/README.md

 # Interests
  - Computer Science
    I have been studying the computer science at the university.
 Especially, **a cyber security topic** is the most interested.
-I have been studying the penetration skills along with SANS SEC560 OnDemand.
+Specifically, SANS SEC560 OnDemand is undergoing for penetration skills.

  - Teachering Cource
    I have been taking the teaching cource(math, informatics, industrial chemistry) at the university.